ministryofjustice/opg-use-an-lpa/scripts/duplicate-accounts/README.md

 # Merge duplicate accounts
 This script identifies duplicate OneLogin identities from the `ActorUsers` Athena table and exports the duplicate account dataset to S3 in JSON format.

 The exported dataset is intended to act as the source input for downstream duplicate account merge planning workflows.

 This script forms Layer 1 of the duplicate account merge process.

-### Objective:
+## Objective
 Find duplicate OneLogin identities from the ActorUsers table and export them as a JSON dataset to S3.

-### High Level Flow
+## High Level Flow

-The script performs the following steps:
+These two scripts performs the following steps:

+1. Populate and fill the Athena database `ual` with up-to-date data from DynamoDB
-1. Execute an Athena query against the `ActorUsers` dataset
+2. Execute an Athena query against the `ActorUsers` dataset
-2. Identify duplicate OneLogin identities
+3. Identify duplicate OneLogin identities
-3. Group associated account IDs by identity
+4. Group associated account IDs by identity
-4. Generate a JSON dataset
+5. Generate a JSON dataset
-5. Upload the dataset to S3
+6. Upload the dataset to S3

 ## Athena Query
 ```
-SELECT DISTINCT
-    Identity,
-    Id
-FROM ActorUsers
-WHERE Identity IS NOT NULL
-AND Identity IN (
+WITH duplicate_identities AS (
-    SELECT Identity
+    SELECT "Item"."identity"
-    FROM ActorUsers
+    FROM "ual"."actor_users"
-    WHERE Identity IS NOT NULL
+    WHERE "Item"."identity" IS NOT NULL
-    GROUP BY Identity
+    GROUP BY "Item"."identity"
     HAVING COUNT(*) > 1
 )

+SELECT
+    a."Item"."identity",
+    a."Item"."id"
+FROM "ual"."actor_users" a
+JOIN duplicate_identities d
+ON a."Item"."identity" = d."identity"
-ORDER BY Identity
+ORDER BY a."Item"."identity"
 ```

 The query should give rows like: